What Causes Clogs in a Commercial Drain?

-What Will Clog My Drain?
+What Will Clog a Commercial Drain?

 Fats, Oils, and Greases (FOGs) Cause Drain Clogs

-Imagine you pour melted butter down your drain.
+Imagine you pour melted butter down your restaurant drain.
 It runs down the pipes initially, but it hardens as it travels down, congealing to the sides of the pipes.
 Now, you have buildup.
-Imagine doing this regularly—with melted butter, with canola oil, with salad dressing, with peanut butter.
-The buildup in your pipes will thicken considerably, making it hard for water to run down and easy for other objects to get caught in the gunk.

 Hard Foods Will Clog Your Drain

-Hard foods include eggshells, coffee grounds, seafood shells, and more—all of which cause drain clogs.
 Even if you have a garbage disposal, these items will not grind up easily, possibly causing damage to your garbage disposal, and the bits are prone to get stuck to congealed FOGs on the sides of the pipes.
 From there, blockage builds as other items get stuck on the combination of these hard foods and FOGs.

 It’s a common misconception that if you have a garbage disposal, you can put almost anything down your sink, but this is not true.
 Garbage disposals can help to grind up bigger pieces of soft foods, but they can’t fully break down hard foods, leading to clogs.